eregenyi/spectral_graph_theory/README.md

     *   `spectral_clustering.ipynb`: Code accompanying Section 6 (Spectral Clustering).

     *   `random_walk.ipynb`: Code accompanying Section 7 (Probabilistic Interpretation).

+    *   `requirements.txt`

 *   `application/`

     *   `application.ipynb`: Code accompanying Section 8 (Example application in Bioinformatics).

     *   `data/input_data.RData`: Processed bulk RNA-seq count matrix, similarity matrix, and metadata used for the genomics application.

+    *   `requirements.txt`

 🛠️ Requirements
 ---------------

 This project requires Python 3.9+ (theory) And R 4.4.3+ (application).
 We recommend setting up a virtual environment (e.g., using conda or venv).
-Requirements can be found in `theory/requirements.txt` and `application/requirements.txt` for notebooks in the respective folders.
+Further details can be found in `theory/requirements.txt` and `application/requirements.txt` for notebooks in the respective folders.

 💾 Data